Azure/ARO-HCP/hypershiftoperator/README.md

 # HyperShift Operator

-To promote HyperShift Operator, increment the `HO_IMAGE` variable in the Makefile, then run `make prepare-ho-manifests` to generate the corresponding manifests for that image.
+To promote HyperShift Operator, increment the `hypershiftOperatorImageTag` parameter in the `config/config.yaml` file.